sakeka56/Unity-SampleInteraction/README.md

 ## Current Features
 - Display of interactive item information UI (name, description, icon)
-- Currently only supports display
+- Pick up to the Inventory

 ## Planned Features
 - Improved interaction system
 - Inventory and item management
 - UI optimization
+- Code structure optimization

 ## Known Issues
-- UI display is abnormal when there are multiple Interaction objects
+-

 ## Usage
-1. Attach the Interaction.cs script to interactive objects
+1. Attach the Interaction.cs script to the interactive object.
-2. Create an ItemData asset and assign it to the Interaction component
+2. Create an InteractionData resource and assign it to the Interaction component.
-3. Attach the playerInteraction script to the player
+3. Attach the Interactor script to the player.
+4. Attach InventoryUI and assign values to the UI panel.
 -----------------
 Main scripts are located in the `Assets/Scripts` folder